noah-nuebling/mac-mouse-fix-error-logging-improvement-ideas-october-2024/README.md

 Update (next day, Oct 23 2024): Another thing I haven't looked much into is exporting logs from inside the app.
 If we use the unified system log we could
 - Use `sudo sysdiagnose` programmatically - but it would require the user to enter the admin password and would take a few minutes.
-Alternatively we could use
 - Use OSLogStore [13], but it only seems to be able to retrieve logs from the current process unless you're on macOS 12.0 or later where there's an option to retrieve the entire system log.
+- Use the `log collect` or `log show` command line tool [7]  programmatically.
+It should be able to the same things as `OSLogStore` but it's perhaps more moreful.
+It doesn't even require `sudo` IIRC.
-If we can retrieve the system log then we could just also programmatically gather crash reports from the library and that should be all the debug info we need.
-The other stuff inside a full sysdiagnose archive doesn't seem too useful (but I haven't thought about this much, so maybe it's better to heir on the side of collecting more information - which sysdiagnose would do?)
+- >> If we can retrieve the system log using `log` clt or `OSLogStore`, then we could just also programmatically gather crash reports from the library and that should be all the debug info we need.
+The other stuff inside a full sysdiagnose archive doesn't seem too useful (but I haven't thought about this much, so maybe it's better to heir on the side of collecting more information - which sysdiagnose would do? ... sysdiagnose also collects the attached USB Devices, which might be useful? so we can see what mouse the user is using ... but they could tell us or we could gather that info separately inside MMF...)

 # Sources